playcanvas/pcui/BUILDGUIDE.md

 ```
 npm run build
 ```
-* This will build the PCUI bundle JS file in the `dist` folder that can be copied into an Editor project and the PCUI functionality can be accessed under the global `pcui` object.
+* This will build the PCUI UMD bundle JS file in the `dist` folder to be used in your project where the PCUI functionality can be accessed under the global `pcui` object.
 Example:
 ```js
 const panel = new pcui.Panel({
     flex: true,